Plumbline Faith

 Everyone loves the prophetic, until it speaks of them …

-Everyone loves discipleship, so long as there’s no discipline …
+Everyone loves discipleship, without the discipline …

 Everyone loves Jesus, yet seldom on His terms.